tchristensen77/Resources/README.md

 Here are some helpful resources or websites to help you practice what you have learned.

 [Kaggle](https://www.kaggle.com)
 Great resource for finding datasets and practicing R or Python.
-You can chech out what others have done or compete in the competitions.
+You can check out what others have done or compete in the competitions.

-[Maven Analytics Data Playground](https://www.mavenanalytics.io/data-playground?pageSize=10) Free datasets and practice case studies, great for portfolios.
+[Maven Analytics Data Playground](https://www.mavenanalytics.io/data-playground?pageSize=10) Free datasets and practice case studies, great for practicing real world case studies.

-[Danny Ma's SQL Challenge](https://8weeksqlchallenge.com) Danny Ma's 8 Week SQL Challenge will help you learn SQL and practice on case studies.
+[Danny Ma's SQL Challenge](https://8weeksqlchallenge.com) Danny Ma's 8 Week SQL Challenge will help you learn SQL and practice on example case studies.

 [TidyTuesday](https://github.com/rfordatascience/tidytuesday)
-TidyTuesday has weekly data science challenges aimmed for R
+TidyTuesday has weekly data science challenges aimmed for learning and practicing R.

 [DataCamp](https://www.datacamp.com)
-DataCamp has free and paid courses as well as projects to help you practice.
+DataCamp has free and paid courses, as well as, projects to help you practice.
 Set up as fill in the blanks so not great depending on your learning style.

 ## Interview Prep